oelna/private-zoo/README.md

 ### Instructions

 - copy the files to your server (don't forget the .htaccess, as it protects your database and JSON file from download)
+- take a look at the few configurable options in the first few lines in index.php (or keep the defaults)
 - copy the JSON export to the same directory and note the filename
 - call yourserver.com/private-zoo/?import=\<the JSON filename with extension\>
 - wait a while for the import to finish